I’ll try to keep this story brief.

 - The Jekyll SEO Tag gem.

 - Really small, yet HD images using the .webp format.
+For cross-browser compatibility issues, see this article.

 - Long-tail keyword based H2 headers.